WRITING CONTESTS

 20. $10 site credit

-I've paid for this challenge and have it scheduled on the Calendar.
-Prompt cards will be dealt at 10 pm on May 3rd.
-I then have the choice to redraw replacement prompt cards until May 4th at 10 pm.
+Oldest Update: I've paid for this challenge and have scheduled it on the calendar.
+Prompt cards will be dealt at 10 pm on Feb 1st.
+I then have the choice to redraw replacement prompt cards until Feb 3rd at 10 pm.
 The specifics of the prompts are unknown but it appears there will be a Genre Card, a Character Card, and an Object Card.
 All I can do is wait...(Anxiously of course)

-My short story, "Ashtray" came away with a ranking in the top 125 out of 312 writers or the top 40% of participants.
+My short story, "Ashtray" ranked 125 out of 312 writers or the top 40% of participants.

 Overall I enjoyed writing Ashtray, and I'm very pleased with my title.
 To write this, I pulled from personal experiences from my childhood, and at times it was tough to get through.
 Additionally, I refreshed a bunch of prompts and came up with dozens of great ideas that were more expected for the genre, but in the end, I am happy with what I produced in 500 words and I'm glad I went in a different direction than expected for a Thriller.